MackinnonBuck/blazor-js-components/README.md

 > 1. It ensures that the component only has one listener for a given element and event.
 Calling `setEventListener()` multiple times on same element/event combination overwrites the previous event listener.
 > 2. Upon component disposal, the event listener is automatically removed.

-Let's update the Blazor component render the JS component and pass arguments to it:
+Let's update the Blazor component to render the JS component and pass arguments to it:

 ```razor
 @page "/counter"